a-c-b/Getting-Cleaning-Data-Project/CodeBook.md

 ### Phase 1  ###

-dataset_url holds the URL of the data to be downloaded features.list - takes the data from the features.txt file.
-These are the headers for
-                for the data itself.
+        dataset_url holds the URL of the data to be downloaded

+        features.list - takes the data from the features.txt file.
+These are the headers for the data itself.

         activity.labels - takes the data from the activity_labels.txt file

         y.test - takes Activity Number  from the Test dataset x.test - takes the data set from the Test dataset subject.test - takes the subject number from the Test dataset

         y.train - takes Activity Number  from the train dataset x.train - takes the data set from the train dataset subject.train - takes the subject number from the train dataset

         names for train and test.data come from the features.list$V2

-activity.test - is created from merging the Activity Number with the Activity Label
-                on the activity.num field
+        activity.test - is created from merging the Activity Number with the Activity Label on the activity.num field

-test.data - is created from merging activity and subject data with the test data on a
-                rownum field for the TEST dataset
+        test.data - is created from merging activity and subject data with the test data on a rownum field for the TEST dataset

-activity.train - is created from merging the Activity Number with the Activity Label
-                on the activity.num field
+        activity.train - is created from merging the Activity Number with the Activity Label on the activity.num field

-train.data - is created from merging activity and subject data with the train data on a
-                rownum field for the train dataset
+        train.data - is created from merging activity and subject data with the train data on a rownum field for the train dataset

         all.data - is created by binding the rows from test.data and train.data

 ##  Phase 2 ###
 simple.id - a table created from a subset of all.data for the columns rownum,Subject,